Tanzania… How long?

 What can our church do to show we care for you?

-We always feel cared for when we get a reply to our emails and other posts — even just a one-line message!
+We always feel cared for when we get a reply to our emails and posts — even just a single line!
 It’s also a big encouragement when churches invite our input as teachers and mission educators (don’t hesitate to ask).
 See also: 5 Facts that Can Help Churches Better Relate to Their Supported Missionaries (Seedbed Blog).

-There are big taxes on items sent in the post from overseas so as much as we’d love a care package, it’s probably not worth it.
+Postage is expensive and there are taxes on this end for items sent in the post from overseas so as much as we’d love a care package, it’s probably not worth it.